iontorrent/sdk-docs/source/plugin/reference.rst

 Plan Configuration
 ~~~~~~~~~~~~~~~~~~

-Include an html file named *plan.html* in your root plugin directory to enable plan configuration.
+Include an HTML file named *plan.html* in your root plugin directory to enable plan configuration.
-This HTMl window appears in an iframe on the planning wizard plugin configuration page at */plan/page_plan_plugins/*.
+This HTML window appears in an iframe on the planning screen plugin configuration page at */plan/page_plan_plugins/*.
 Click the checkbox next to a plugin, then select "Configure".

 **Reading Configuration**